kbaseattic/kbase-ui-plugin-data-landing-pages/README.md

 ```

 - Init the repo for bower and npm and build dependencies
+*NOTE* these steps may take a few minutes to complete
 ```
 make init
 make build
 ```

+#### Troubleshooting make init
+If you have trouble with an older version of npm, you can update with ```npm install npm -g```

-3. Use your copy of kbase-ui-plugin-data-landing-pages when building kbase-ui
+### 3. Use your copy of kbase-ui-plugin-data-landing-pages when building kbase-ui

 - Recommended for local file development, symlink your local directory, don't use make build after each edit
 *Important* Running ```make build``` again will destroy this link.